- Home

 Teeth straightening, also known as orthodontics, involves wearing devices to fix teeth-related issues such as crooked or crowded teeth, overbites, or gaps between teeth.

 Treatment length depends on several factors, including the type of braces you have and how extensive your needs are.
-Some treatments can take as little as four months, while other more complex treatments can last anywhere between 18 and 24 months.
-It’s normal to experience some discomfort when braces are fitted and adjusted, but this should only be temporary.
+Some treatments can take as little as four months, while more complex treatments can last between 18 and 24 months.
+It’s normal to experience some discomfort when braces are fitted and adjusted, but this should be temporary.

 What types of braces are there?